 Additional focus will be brought to bear on physics beyond the Standard Model by TRIUMF's TRINAT experimental system.
 TRINAT will achieve a direct measurement of the electron neutrino helicity, to 0.5% accuracy.
-Another observables mesaures a key Standard Model parameter, the V{ud} element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, in the beta-decay of the radioactive isotope potassium-37, at similar accuracy to the most accurate current measurement of 0+ to 0+ beta decays, but in the potassium-37 system with nonzero spin sensitive to other beyond-the-Standard-Model physics.
+Another observable measures a key Standard Model parameter, the V{ud} element of the Cabibbo-Kobayashi-Maskawa (CKM) matrix, at similar accuracy to the most accurate current measurement of 0+ to 0+ beta decays, but in the potassium-37 system, with nonzero spin sensitive to other beyond-the-Standard-Model physics.
 The trap also enables a search for specific time-reversal breaking interactions (parity-even, isospin-breaking ones) complementary to TUCAN, RadMol, and T2K.